zond/god/README.md

 * Docs
  * Add illustrations to the usage manual
 * Benchmark
- * Consecutively start 1-20 ec2 small instances and benchmark against eachs ize
+ * Consecutively start 1-20 ec2 small instances and benchmark against each size
  * Add benchmark results to docs